-Douglas House is a six-storey, 111,428 square foot office complex with ground floor retail space at the intersection of Douglas Street and Pandora Avenue.
+1515 Douglas Street is a six-storey, 111,428 square foot office complex with ground floor retail space at the intersection of Douglas Street and Pandora Avenue in downtown Victoria.

-The building was developed in conjunction with 750 Pandora, a 13-storey, 189,081 square foot office tower situated immediately to the east.
+The building was developed in conjunction with 750 Pandora Avenue, a 13-storey, 189,081 square foot office tower situated immediately to the east.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.